Great Barrier Reef & Rainforest Scenic Helicopter Flight

 - Nautilus Aviation advises passengers to consult their doctor prior to making a reservation and that seatbelts must be worn at all times during the flight.

 - With fluctuations in world oil prices, it may be necessary to apply a fuel surcharge to the ticket price.
 In such cases any charge will be collected locally on departure.

 - Personal items should not exceed 10kg and be carried in a small soft-sided bag for easy stowage.

-- *Cancellation Policy: Free cancellations for bookings cancelled with the operator up to 72 hours before your chosen activity date.
-A fee of 50% of the tour cost will be charged for bookings cancelled or amended 48-25 hours prior to travel. - No refund if the booking is cancelled or amended 24 hours or less prior to travel or in the event of a no show
+- *Cancellation Policy: Free cancellations for bookings cancelled with the operator up to 48 hours before your chosen activity date.
+No refund if the booking is cancelled or amended 48 hours or less prior to travel or in the event of a no-show.

 Frequently Asked Questions for Great Barrier Reef & Rainforest Scenic Helicopter Flight

-All helicopters have clear windows which enable you to take some incredible photographs of the Reef and Rainforest.
+All helicopters have clear windows which enable you to take some incredible photographs.
 Some of the helicopters have windows that can be opened for photo shooting as well.
 All we ask is that when taking pictures no part of the body or camera is placed outside of the helicopter, and straps are not to be placed around the neck for safety reasons.

 Like aeroplane flights, weights play an important role in helicopters.
 We need to ensure that helicopters on all flights are not overloaded under the Civil Aviation Safety Authority regulations.
 For this reason, we need you to provide accurate weights when booking.
 There is no need to be concerned as your weights are kept strictly confidential and you will also be weighed on arrival, including your luggage.